iieshawnzhao/helloWorld/README.md

 # test
 ##
 # git has a mutable index called stage.
-# creating a new branch is quick.
+# creating a new branch is quick and simple.